 d o c s t r i n g

-Other examples of the most anomalous code blocks from Py150 with reconstruction loss more than 30.0 are given here9.
+Other examples of the most anomalous code blocks from Py150 with reconstruction loss of over 30.0 are given here9.

 Conclusion

 We present a new approach to cross-project prediction of source code defects.
-The problem of predicting a code defect is posed as a problem of detecting anomalies using a variational autoencoder for the semantic multilingual representation of the source code.
-Training takes place in an unsupervised mode using code from different projects.
-The variational autoencoder can be combined with the neural network that is used for code representation.
-It gives a possibility to fine-tune the model in end-to-end mode.
+Code defect prediction is posed as a problem that involves detecting anomalies using a variational autoencoder for the semantic multilingual representation of the source code.
+Training occurs in an unsupervised mode using code from different projects, and the variational autoencoder can be combined with the neural network used for code representation.
+This makes it possible to fine-tune the model in the end-to-end mode.

-In our future work, we will aim to train multilingual variational autoencoder.
-It leads to multilingual anomaly detection model.
-Besides we will aim to use generative abilities of out variational autoencoder to interpret the detected anomalies.
-We plan to make the model publicly available.
+In our future work, we aim to train a multilingual variational autoencoder, which in turn will lead to a multilingual anomaly detection model.
+Additionally, we aim to use the generative abilities of out variational autoencoder to interpret the detected anomalies, and plan to make the model publicly available.

-This research has been supported by Huawei.
-Special thanks to the System Programming Laboratory (Huawei RRI).
+This research was supported by Huawei, and special thanks go to the System Programming Laboratory (Huawei RRI).
 Computations were performed on the Uran supercomputer at the IMM UB RAS.

 References